Knight1/VanMooof-Module/README.md

 ```

 The UUID is without dashes, 32 chars, numbers and chars.
 No duplication checking.
-dist is in kilometers with hectometer.
+dist is in kilometers with hectometers.
 So 5.5 kilometers become 55 here.
-responds with result true.
+Responds with result true.
 ```console
 curl -vk https://bikecomm.vanmoof.com/ping-response \
 -H "Content-Type: application/json" \